Evangelizing the Germanic and Slavic tribal peoples — 400-800 AD

 Latourette asserts that as the barbarians militarily overran most of the Roman Empire, the barbarians' own way of life or cultures, "including their religions,"2 began disintegrating upon impact with what was left of Graeco-Roman civilization.
 Thus, Christianity did not find itself in head-to-head competition with entrenched religious beliefs tightly bound into a stable culture.
 Rather, Christianity found itself spilling into a developing vacuum.

-In this situation, Christianity may have made the rapid advances it did because it was able to serve as a positive force in spurring cultural advances.
+In this situation, Christianity may have made rapid advances because it served as a positive force in spurring cultural advances.
 Latourette says, "As it won over the barbarian invaders from the north, Christianity became a major stimulus in stirring them to produce an advanced civilization."3 Thus, Christianity may have won relatively quick acceptance because it served as a catalyst in cultural rebuilding.
 Rather than being a destructive threat, Christianity had become a friend to the barbarians' culture.
 It was thus something to be embraced rather than fought against.

 2 Ibid., p.
 270